Intrauterine Fetal Demise

 Doctors may use the following methods to confirm IUFD:

-• Non-Stress Test: An electronic fetal monitor is used to check for a heartbeat while the mother is lying down.
+• Non-stress test: An electronic fetal monitor is used to check for a heartbeat while the mother is lying down.

 • Ultrasound: Images of the uterus are used to check for signs of movement and life.

-Even though it may be an extremely difficult experience, doctors encourage mothers to be involved in the IUFD diagnosis process so they can understand what (if anything) went wrong.
-Seeing that the baby has no heartbeat may help the mother emotionally process the loss of her child.
+Even though it may be an extremely difficult experience, doctors encourage mothers to be involved in the IUFD diagnosis process so they can understand what may have gone wrong.

 Intrauterine Fetal Demise Treatment Options

-This doesn’t have to happen right away.
-Parents can take time to grieve the loss of their baby before inducing labor.
 If the mother is carrying multiple children, she can wait until they are fully developed and can be delivered safely.

 When the mother is ready, common treatment options include: